 Thanks so much for reading!
 I am so happy to call this space home! xx.
 Elsie

-Sources: Webster Bed in white, Gingham Sheet Set in Sand, Linen Quilt in White, Pinstripe Throw Blanket and Winter Beach Lumbar Pillow Cover c/o Serena & Lily, Tea Leaf Classic Mattress c/o Keetsa, Chandelier/West Elm, Ceiling Medallion/Amazon, Pom Tassel Curtains/Anthropologie, Fiber Art (above bed)/DIY, Painting (left)/by my amazing mom—Elizabeth Chapman, Painting (right)/Teil Duncan, Console Table/Amazon, Rattan Chair/Shop Candelabra, Pink Sheepskin/Amazon, Bench/Amazon (we painted the legs gold), Area Rug/Amazon, Nova’s pajamas/Gymboree.
+Sources: Webster Bed in white, Gingham Sheet Set in Sand, Linen Quilt in White, Pinstripe Throw Blanket and Winter Beach Lumbar Pillow Cover c/o Serena & Lily, Tea Leaf Classic Mattress c/o Keetsa, Chandelier/West Elm, Ceiling Medallion/Etsy, Pom Tassel Curtains/Anthropologie, Fiber Art (above bed)/DIY, Painting (left)/by my amazing mom—Elizabeth Chapman, Painting (right)/Teil Duncan, Console Table/Amazon, Rattan Chair/Shop Candelabra, Pink Sheepskin/Amazon, Bench/Similar (we painted the legs gold), Area Rug/Similar.